 The Chickasaw Nation is the title sponsor for Mind Games.
 Mind Games is produced at the KSBI studios in Oklahoma City and airs Sunday night at 6:00 and 6:30 p.m.

-High School Edition
+Mind Games: High School Edition

 Mind Games utilizes a toss-up/bonus format with the bonus question being from the same subject area as the toss-up question.
-The toss-up/bonus format is paired with two flash rounds for speed and fun.
+The toss-up/bonus format is paired with two flash rounds for fast money and fun.
 Competition questions come from all subject areas.
 The bulk of the questions are from the areas of science, history and literature.
 Fine arts and humanities are the next emphasis area followed by geography, current events and pop culture.
 Each category has a full range of subcategories to assure the questions are varied and current.
 Teams are made-up of three competitors and up to two alternates who may be substituted in during the games.